Lewis Cecil Gray: Service in U.S. Department of Agriculture

 Gray held several positions within the United States Department of Agriculture.
 In 1919, he assumed leadership of the Division of Land Economics, which was established that year.
 In this influential position, he oversaw various land utilization programs, and he was a leader in developing plans to retire submarginal agricultural land in order to support farm prices.

 During the Dust Bowl era of the 1930s, Gray took on an additional position as Chief of the Land Policy Section in the Agricultural Adjustment Administration.
 After transferring to the Resettlement Administration, Gray was the principal author of Future of the Great Plains, the comprehensive 1936 report of the Great Plains Committee.
 Gray assumed chairmanship of the committee, succeeding Rexford Tugwell in that position.
 He was subsequently Assistant Chief of the Bureau of Agricultural Economics.

 Later life

-Gray retired due to disability in 1941 after suffering a cerebral hemorrhage.
+Gray retired due to disability in 1941 following a cerebral hemorrhage.
 He died in Raleigh, North Carolina, on November 18, 1952.
 News of his death was reported in academic journals, including Agricultural History and American journal of agricultural economics.